mochaMM/guideline/source_en/Security/LinkageWithBrowser.rst

       - | Register the component which outputs X-XSS-Protection header.
     * - | (6)
       - | Register the component which outputs Strict-Transport-Security header.
+    * - | (7)
+      - | Register the component which outputs Content-Security-Policy header and Content-Security-Policy-Report-Only header.
+    * - | (8)
+      - | Register the component which outputs Public-Key-Pins header and Public-Key-Pins-Report-Only header.

+        * When the public key of the certificate presented by the site does not match, a violation report is sent to \ ``https://www.example.net/hpkp-report``\  without blocking the access.
+        * Public key information for the backup is set to prevent inconsistencies of public key when the certificate is updated for the reasons such as compromise in the certificate and expiry of the certificate etc

+.. note:: **Regarding output of Public-Key-Pins header**

+    Default setting of Spring Security outputs Public-Key-Pins-Report-Only header rather than Public-Key-Pins header.

+    Further, in the default setting of Spring Security, Public-Key-Pins header is output only when the application server is accessed using HTTPS.

 Further, a method is also provided which disables security headers which are not required.